 OpenTox USA 2015

-Barry Hardy (Douglas Connect) and
+- Data Science, facilitated by Barry Hardy (Douglas Connect)

-Thomas Hartung (Johns Hopkins)
+- Integrating Evidence and Analysis, facilitated by Thomas Hartung (Johns Hopkins)

 - Risk Assessment & Management Applications, facilitated by Grace Patlewicz (Du Pont)